smartgoo/rusty-kaspa/x-python/README.md

 # Overview
-An experimental project to build a (comprehensive) Kaspa Python SDK natively from rusty-kaspa.

-The Python module is built from rust source code that lives in the `x-python` crate.
-There are additional files modified or added throughout other crates.
+An experimental Python package for reading from Rusty Kaspa Rocks DB.
+Built from rust source.

 # Building from Rust